 Please refer to Appendix 1 for further details of the delegation arrangements which apply in the School.

 7 Right to Representation

-An Employee has the right to be accompanied by either a workplace colleague or trade union representative during meetings where a formal warning may be issued and to hearings / appeals held under the Formal
+An Employee has the right to be accompanied during meetings held under the capability procedure by either a workplace colleague or trade union representative.